 Cons of Closing a Credit Card

-- Keeping a credit card open but not using it will lower your “utilization ratio.”
-Your credit score will benefit from a credit card utilization ratio below 30%.
+- Canceling a credit card will lower available credit, thus increasing your “credit utilization ratio.”
+This is the ratio between your available credit and debt.
+Your credit score will benefit from a credit utilization ratio below 30%.
 This means you’re only using less than 30% of the credit available to you.

 - Keeping a credit card open may help you with emergencies like a broken down vehicle, or other unexpected bills.